troycomi/snakemake-training/5_config/README.md

 - Fewer config files are better than more.
 If you must split your config be certain you have no overlapping keys or be careful when you load.
 Load config files in one way (e.g. only in the Snakefile).
-- Don't use the config option.
+- Don't use the config command line option.
 It is hard to document a command line option so your work will be harder to replicate.
-- While your config paths may not matter for reproducibility, the options and version numbers certainly do!
+- While your file paths may not matter for reproducibility, the options and version numbers certainly do!
 It's important to keep a record of what was run and your snakefile and config file (together) can do that.